rotsix/self-hosted/README.md

 ./manage.sh init
 ```

-This command can be launched before each run, it **won't** erase any existing data.
+This command can be run before each run, it **won't** erase any existing data.

 > Note: after the very first init, a reboot is required to update the hostname (`/etc/hostname`).